-Welcome to 2021.
+Welcome to 2022.
 Our Future Direction focus will be on our reGEN program, working towards a sustainable, just and secure future for the College and our community.
 We will continue to nurture partnerships and build programs that benefit students and provide opportunities to discover their future pathway.

-2021 will be our fourth year as Catherine McAuley College.
 Catherine McAuley founded the Sisters of Mercy and was committed to education and serving the poor.
 Her teaching reflected her faith in God and belief in the Gospel.
 Students at Catherine McAuley College are encouraged to be lifelong learners, impelled to thrive and serve in a supportive environment.

 Catherine McAuley College has been woven into the fabric of Bendigo since 1876 when Sister Aloysius Martyn and the Sisters of Mercy first arrived in Sandhurst, from Ireland.
 So, we have over 140 years of heritage and tradition to draw upon, inspired by the pioneering spirit of our founders.
 Our College Direction 2020-2024 commits to continuing their legacy of service, offering an outstanding Catholic education to the families of Central Victoria and working towards a secure sustainable future.